This website will be updated through the summer with updates and information to prep you for your arrival.

-(Schedule will continue to be updated through summer 2018)
+Schedule will continue to be updated over the summer.

-Early in Orientation week, new students are scheduled to meet with Professor Blum, Chief Academic Officer, and Professor Tulsiani, Director of Graduate Studies, to discuss the PhD curriculum and suggested courses for your first academic quarter at TTIC.
+In Orientation week, new students will be able to hear from Professor Blum, Chief Academic Officer, and Professor Tulsiani, Director of Graduate Studies, to discuss the PhD curriculum and be advised on courses for your first academic quarter at TTIC.

-Actual course registration will begin Wednesday of Orientation week.
-At Orientation, the Registrar will go over how to register, what constitutes “full-time status,” and how to get credit for the University of Chicago courses you may take.
+Actual course registration will begin Tuesday of Orientation week.
+In Orientation, the Registrar will go over how to register, what constitutes “full-time status,” and how to get credit for any University of Chicago courses you may take.

-This guide provides information on the different stages of the PhD program, grade requirements, privileges, and academic timelines.
+This guide provides information on the different stages of the PhD program, program requirements, grade requirements, privileges, and academic timelines.

 The Welcome Guide includes information about living in Hyde Park, campus and city transportation, housing accommodations, health coverage, student financial support packages, etc. Students received the Welcome Guides shortly after being accepted to TTIC.

 Tuition at TTIC is $30,000 per year.